-- All clothes should be clean, neat, and in good taste. - Flip-flops or beach footwear are not appropriate for school. - The length of shorts is to be appropriate for school (Fingertips/Mid-thigh) and there is to be no wording on the seat. - Mid-drift and strapless for girls are not permitted.
-Spaghetti straps and Halter-tops are not permitted for upper elementary grade students. - Indecent and unsavory slogans, expressions, etc., are not to be worn on clothing. - Undergarments are not to be visible. - "Sagging" pants, which reveal midriffs or present a tripping hazard, are not permitted. - Any attire the administration considers to interfere with quality of education shall not be permitted.
+- All clothes should be clean, neat, and in good taste. - Flip-flops, beach or loose footwear are not appropriate for school and may be dangerous on our stairways and playground. - The length of shorts is to be appropriate for school. - Halter and crop tops for girls are not permitted.
+Spaghetti straps are not permitted for upper elementary grade students. - Indecent and unsavory slogans, expressions, etc., are not to be worn on clothing. - Undergarments are not to be visible. - "Sagging" pants that reveal midriffs or present a tripping hazard are not permitted. - The administration will address any attire that is considered to be a distraction to the classroom environment.